Spring Signing Week '14: National Recruiting Roundup

 I had so much fun with the players on the team.
 They were so friendly and made me feel at home even though I had just met them.
 I also really like their intensity at practice - it allows a competitive but healthy atmosphere.

 Edward Ang (Cupertino, Calif.) to Carnegie Mellon

 Four-star senior Edward Ang has made great strides in his game over the past few years.
 "During my junior year, I played some of my best tennis," said Ang.
 "In January 2013, I got to the finals of an 18s regional in Las Vegas, and in May 2013, I reached the semifinals of a Level 2 18s national in Midland, Texas - beating many great players."
-Ang's ranking on the Athletic DNA Recruiting List reflects those accomplishments, as he climbed into the Top 100 with a career-high ranking of No. 83 nationally.
+Ang's ranking in the Athletic DNA Class Rankings reflects those accomplishments, as he climbed into the Top 100 with a career-high ranking of No. 83 nationally.
 Next fall, the 6'0" Ang will move cross-country to Pittsburgh, Pa., to play tennis for Carnegie Mellon.

 Congratulations on your commitment to CMU.
 What were you looking for during the decision process, and how did Carnegie Mellon stack up?